SolidOS/solidos/README.md

 In some cases the tests run an [ESLint](https://eslint.org/) command `eslint 'src/**/*.ts'` or a [jest](https://jestjs.io/) test or both.

 Jest can also offer information related to test coverage by simply runnig `npm run coverage`.

+You can find a repo's tests usually in a dedicated folder called `test`.

 ### SolidOS build and release